apnatvar/practiceCodes/README.md

 5. QuadraticProbeHashing - Same as BasicHashFunction.
 Returns unique values only, with the help of quadratic probing.

 I will be adding more code as I keep going forward.
-Please feel free to reuse any of these codes for your work.
-Although I do not gaurentee complete correctness of these codes.